Creating a Model of Your Event-Driven Architecture

 Add Event Brokers to Your Modeled Event Mesh

 An event broker in a modeled event mesh represents a runtime event broker in an event flow.
 You must add at least one event broker to a modeled event mesh before you can add application versions and event versions to the model.
-Solace modeled event meshes can include multiple event meshes.
-Kafka modeled event meshes represent event flows through a single event broker.
+Solace modeled event meshes can include multiple event brokers.
+Kafka modeled event meshes represent event flows through a single event broker or cluster.

 When you create a model event broker, you can include details of the runtime event broker that it represents, or you can create a placeholder event broker with just a name and add the runtime details later.